wasps tending to their nest

 When Do Wasps Come Out Again In Spring?

-As winter comes to an end, hibernating queens start to emerge and seek out a suitable location for a new nest.
+As winter ends, hibernating queens emerge and seek a suitable location for a new nest.
 You will generally see young wasp queens emerge around April, but irregularly warm seasons can affect this.

-Particularly warm winters can encourage queens to leave hibernation early, there is very little in terms of food for emerging queens early in spring, and some queens can starve to death if they emerge too quickly.
+Very warm winters can encourage queens to leave hibernation early; there is very little food for emerging queens early in spring, and some queens can starve to death if they emerge too quickly.

 Where Do Wasps Make Their Nests?